NobuhiroMoteki/MieScat_Py/README.md

 - Complex Amplitude Sensing (CAS)
     - Moteki, N. (2021).
 Measuring the complex forward-scattering amplitude of single particles by self-reference interferometry: CAS-v1 protocol.
 Optics Express, 29(13), 20688-20714.
     - Moteki, N., & Adachi, K. (2024).
 Measuring the polarized complex forward-scattering amplitudes of single particles in unbounded fluid flow: CAS-v2 protocol.
 Optics Express, 32(21), 36500-36522.

+- Definition of the F-table (CAS, SPES)
+    - Moteki, N. (2020).
+Capabilities and limitations of the single-particle extinction and scattering method for estimating the complex refractive index and size-distribution of spherical and non-spherical submicron particles.
+Journal of Quantitative Spectroscopy and Radiative Transfer, 243, 106811.